davidgraeff/firestore-db-and-auth-rs/readme.md

 ### Cargo features

-* `rustls-tls`: Use rustls instead of native-tls (openssl on Linux).
+* rustls-tls: Use rustls instead of native-tls (openssl on Linux).
-  If you want to compile this crate for musl, this is what you want.
-  Don't forget to disable the default features with `--no-default-features`.
+  If you want to compile this crate with [MUSL](https://doc.rust-lang.org/edition-guide/rust-2018/platform-and-target-support/musl-support-for-fully-static-binaries.html), this is what you want.
+Don't forget to disable the default features with --no-default-features.

 * `rocket_support`: [Rocket](https://rocket.rs/) is a web framework.
   This features enables rocket integration and adds a [Request Guard](https://rocket.rs/v0.4/guide/requests/#request-guards).